 - We have a clawback policy and stock ownership requirements for our executive officers which we believe limit excessive risk taking.

-The calculation of our adjusted EBITDA for the executive bonus program is reviewed and defined annually by our Compensation Committee and is designed to keep it from being susceptible to manipulation by any employee, including our named executive officers.
+The calculation of our adjusted EBITDA for the executive bonus program is reviewed and defined annually by our Human Capital and Compensation Committee and is designed to keep it from being susceptible to manipulation by any employee, including our named executive officers.

 What We Do: